XOR-LIFE/node-production/README.md

 RealVNC consists of two products, Server and Viewer.

-* RealVNC Server: Download to the remote computer you want to control (This is to be downloaded on you VPS machine).
+* RealVNC Server: Download to the remote computer you want to control (This is to be downloaded on your VPS machine).
 * RealVNC Viewer: Download to the local computer or mobile device you want to control from.

 <br>